I’m excited to share the prologue of Dead Blind with you today.

 Elaine didn’t have the time to think of her children, but the image was seared into her pupils.

 The sound of smashing, crushing, twisting metal could be heard through the driving rain by the approaching officers who were there to back up Ray and Elaine.

 I hope you enjoyed it.
-If so, you can pre-order your copy HERE.
+If so, you can download your copy HERE.